Secure Integrated Sensing and Communication against Communication and Sensing Eavesdropping: System Model and Main Results

-Eve seeks both to infer the transmitted message and to estimate the state in competition with Tx.
-Although it cannot influence the transmission policy, Eve may exploit Tx's adaptation by forming its own state estimate at the end of transmission, \(\psi_2(Y_2^{\tau}) \mapsto \hat{S}\).
-Operating in a bistatic setting, Eve may employ the joint estimator \(\arg \max_{s,w} p_s(y_2^\tau |W=w,S=s)\) \cite{chang2023rate}.
-However, because strong secrecy is part of the achievable definition, Eve's optimal detection is given by
+Eve seeks to simultaneously infer the transmitted message and estimate the state in competition with Tx.
+Although it cannot influence the transmission policy, Eve may exploit Tx's adaptation by forming its own state estimate at the end of transmission, \(\psi_2:\cup_{t\geq1}\mathcal{Y}_2^{t} \mapsto \mathcal{S}\).
+It is also possible for Eve to employ the joint estimator \(\arg \max_{m,s} \mathbb{P}(y_2^t |M=m,S=s)\) \cite{chang2023rate}.
+However, since strong secrecy will be required as part of the achievable definition, Eve's optimal detection is instead given by